 This is a separate app than the regular Etsy shopping app.
 It’s just for sellers!
 Every time I get a convo or a sale (!), I get a notification on my phone.
 It’s pretty great.
 And it’s still a surprise every single time a new order comes in.

 Etsy allows you to print postage at home, and at a small discount even.
 This has saved me so much time, not to mention printed labels look about a thousand times more professional than handwritten addresses.
 You can even print international postage with the customs form included.
 (Don’t forget to sign the customs form!)

-This is the brand of labels I use (other cheaper ones have spotty reviews).
+This is the brand of labels I use. (*affiliate link).
+Other cheaper ones have spotty reviews.
 They cost about five cents per label.
 If you are printing your postage on plain paper and then just taping it on?
 Trust me, you are using more than five cents in packing tape.
 Just get the labels.